Glasgow, United Kingdom

 Founded 1 startup

 I've worked with multiple startups now, either offering my expertise and advice in electronics design and manufacture, and doing some hands on design work across a number of areas.

-I started Token Zero on my own in early 2016 to showcase a low-power BLE multi-sensor for smart homes, presenting it at an exhibition to over 70,000 attendees.
+I started orvio (previously Token Zero) on my own in early 2016 to showcase a low-power BLE multi-sensor for smart homes, presenting it at an exhibition to over 70,000 attendees.
 Following a pivot, the company's main focus is now a more general ultra-low-power wireless sensor technology, focusing primarily on commercial applications in intelligent indoor environmental sensing.
-We are just finishing up the design of an award winning product in the mental health sector and a smart monitoring product for residential rental properties.
+We are just finishing up the design of a product in the mental health sector and a smart monitoring product for residential rental properties.